-An employee had mopped the area but did not use a degreaser – instead made it the floor more slick.
-In the fall, Sandi injured both her shoulders, right knee and neck.
+An employee had mopped the area but did not use a degreaser – instead made the floor slicker.
+In the fall, Sandi injured both her shoulders, right knee, and neck.

 Physicians chosen by Circle K’s workers’ compensation insurance carrier provided all her medical treatment.

 Sandi had 5 surgeries, including elbow and shoulder surgeries right away, and later another knee surgery, a hip surgery, and neck surgery.
 She had humeral fractures in one shoulder and torn rotator cuffs in both.

 She had a meniscus knee problem and needed a tendon repair in her hip.
 She later even developed some carpal tunnel symptoms in her hands.